Density measurement in liquids

 The formula for a simple density measurement of two substances is: ρ (Rho) is equal to the mass m per unit volume V.

-As a physical unit, the density is influenced by the temperature and pressure of the substances.
+As a physical unit, density is influenced by the temperature and pressure of the substances.
 This is due to the fact that substances expand or contract with a change in temperature.
-A change in temperature therefore has a significant impact on the accuracy of the data in the samples, which is why it is essential for modern sensors to also monitor this component.
+Therefore, a change in temperature has a significant impact on the accuracy of the data in the samples, which is why it is essential for modern sensors to also monitor this component.

-From the density, conclusions can be drawn about other chemical and physical properties of a material or substance.
-Thus, the measurement of density is an important reference point for quality control.
+The density allows conclusions to be drawn about other chemical and physical properties of a material or substance.
+Thus, the measurement of density is, for example, an important reference point for quality control.

 Modern density measuring devices take these factors into account by applying temperature and pressure corrections to deliver precise and reliable results.